iifl-logo

 Regional Outlook

-Looking ahead, the trajectory of the pharmaceutical sector will be shaped by:
+Looking ahead, the pharmaceutical sectors trajectory will be shaped by a few critical forces:

 3. Differentiated regional policy landscapes, particularly around pricing reforms and reimbursement mechanisms.